tuxite/pharmaship/docs/manual/backup.rst

 Then validate on the confirmation Window.

 ..
 Note:: In case of new installation of *Pharmaship*, there is absolutely no need for any kind of configuration.
 Once installation is done, directly recover your backup and simply check that there is no mistake in configuration.

-..
-Todo: Vesssel configuration is not exported / imported during backup operation ?